-Right now I’m taking James Patterson’s Masterclass on writing.
+This past year I took James Patterson’s Masterclass on writing.
 He talks about the difficulties he experienced when he was starting out as a writer.
-Even James Patterson, a best-selling author faced rejection.
-Even Jeff Goins struggled with impostor syndrome.
+Even James Patterson, a best-selling author faced rejection and impostor syndrome.
 It’s so common that there’s an Insecure Writer’s Support Group.
 To me, that’s encouraging.
 I’m not alone.

 If you struggle with impostor syndrome, even if it is only occasionally, determine to kick it in the teeth.
 Declare your dream and live it.
 Surround yourself with supportive people who will encourage you when you need it most, and kick you into gear when you’re slacking.
 And as Jeff Goins says, if you’re a writer. write!